E-commerce

 Review your retention by acquisition source, campaign, audience, entry product, and market.
 You will often find that some channels “buy” volume but not loyalty, while others create more stable cohorts.

-What this changes in decision-making
+What this changes in decisions

-Post-purchase is either an accelerator or a brake
+The post-purchase stage is either an accelerator or a brake

 What needs particular care